Updated: May 20

 .Create your own bee house for the garden.
 Here's an easy how-to make a bee house from Countryfile.

 .Plant nectar-rich flowers that bees love.
 Did you know lavender is the most favoured?
-It's also great for you too, with its stress-reducing aroma, You can dry it and create a flower arrangement, put the flower heads into biscuits, create fragranced gifts or use the oil for a relaxing nights sleep.
+It's also great for you too, with its stress-reducing aroma, You can dry it and create a flower arrangement or put the flower heads into biscuits, create fragranced gifts or use the oil for a relaxing night's sleep.

 .Buy local honey.
 Not only does it help the local economy but also goes to protecting the bees.
 Read more about The World of Honey here.

 Would you like to keep your own bees?
 Did you know there are beekeeping courses?
-Discover more about these and the Bee-autiful Bees.
+Discover more about them in the Bee-autiful Bees.

 Mental Health Awareness Week (UK)

 Hosted by the Mental Health Foundation, Mental Health Awareness Week maybe, took place last week but it is something that lives with us on an everyday basis.